Generic Name: ondansetron (oral) (on DAN se tron)

 What is the most important information I should know about Zofran ODT (ondansetron)?

 You should not use ondansetron if you are also using apomorphine (Apokyn).

-What should I discuss with my health care provider before taking ondansetron?
+What should I discuss with my health care provider before taking Zofran ODT (ondansetron)?

 To make sure ondansetron is safe for you, tell your doctor if you have:

-FDA pregnancy category B. Ondansetron is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Ondansetron is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant.

 It is not known whether ondansetron passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Ondansetron should not be given to a child younger than 4 years old.
+Ondansetron is not approved for use by anyone younger than 4 years old.